prospero78/clui/docs/window.md

 ```
 AddWindow(positionX, positionY, minWidth, minHeight, title)
 ```
 instead of `CreateWindow`.
 All other controls must be create with Create**ControlType** functions.
 In fact, `CreateWindow` function can be used but it only creates a new Window but does not do anything else.
 So, a Window created with `CreateWindow` is not dispalyed on the screen and a user cannot manipulate it. `AddWindow` does all the internal job: registers Windows, makes it visible and updates the screen to apply changes.
-Both minWidth and minHeight can be set to `AutoSize` - in this case minimal width is 10 and heigth is 5.
+Both minWidth and minHeight can be set to `Auto_Size` - in this case minimal width is 10 and heigth is 5.

 ### Window features
 * It is the only control that can be moved or resized manually(using mouse or keyboard).
 There is a set of predefined hotkeys to do common tasks witout mouse.
 All hotkeys are key sequences - you have to press the first combination, release it and then press the second key (all default hotkeys are easy to remember, I added info why the keys was used for the certain action):